Let’s face it, the terms “corporate” and “business” aren’t the most moving or humanitarian words in the English language.

 One notable trend in business today is a growing focus on people and culture.
-In a world where technologies are revolutionising (or even replacing) human tasks, capabilities and roles, being human and celebrating this is more important than ever.
+In a world where technologies are revolutionising (or even replacing) human tasks, capabilities and roles as well as where remote working is becoming the norm for most companies, being human and celebrating this is more important than ever.

 So, how does this apply to your business?
 This is where the concept of corporate social responsibility (CSR) comes in.

 “Corporate social responsibility refers to the idea that businesses should balance profit-making activities

 Corporate social responsibility is also referred to as ‘corporate accountability’, ‘corporate citizenship’ and ‘sustainability’.

 This means assisting and serving people beyond the typical corporate sense of the word; that is, simply delivering a service that meets a client’s needs.

 Naturally, this involves investing time, money or other resources into certain groups, events, initiatives or projects in the interest of the community.

 But why should your business care about social responsibility, especially at a time where you’re probably being more cautious on spending?

 Firstly, corporations have the power to do good.
 In our society, businesses can have a great deal of influence socially, economically and politically.
 In a capitalist system, they are stakeholders with financial resources that give them greater institutional power.